 Since a building of this nature can easily be converted to conventional retail (which is the highest parking demand use), and a use that has a lower parking requirement is proposed, I typically look at the ability of a site to accommodate parking based upon a possible full retail future occupancy of the site.
-Based upon this scenario, 62 parking spaces would be needed.
-This assumes that the lower level of the building will not be suitable for any stand-alone retail use or other function that generates significant parking demand and therefore should not be counted in this kind of an analysis.
-Other such spaces throughout Ballwin tend to be unoccupied or occupied by low intensity uses such as document storage or warehousing.
+Based upon this scenario 95 parking spaces would be needed.
+Although the petitioner does not need to provide this many spaces for his proposed uses, it is desirable that he demonstrate that the site is sufficiently large to accommodate the additional 41 spaces.
+With the current site plan design, I do not believe that the site is large enough for this additional parking.